French minister sees Germany as model for labour reform

 “When your revenue drops by 80 percent, the typical French reaction has been to kick everyone out the door, losing industrial know-how, skills, and devastating regions,” he told journalists in a briefing on the automobile sector.

-“I am in favor of widening, of easing access to partial work rather than shutting factories - which is the German strategy that worked so well for them in the crisis.”
+“I am in favour of widening, of easing access to partial work rather than shutting factories - which is the German strategy that worked so well for them in the crisis.”

 Continuing talks between unions and employers on labour reform include the question of whether to broaden use of the partial unemployment scheme.
 The government has called on all parties to produce a deal by end-2012.